 In practical terms, this means that any insulation used in these zones must be of limited combustibility unless other measures are taken, which are proven to maintain the fire compartmentation.
 Such measures may include the installation of a fire-resistant ceiling to prevent fire directly attacking the underside of the roof deck or a roof system, proven by fire resistance testing not to compromise the compartment wall.

-It should be noted that while rock mineral wool is frequently specified in ‘fire-stopping’ applications, plastic foam insulation products do not come within the ADB2 definitions of non-combustible or limited combustibility.
+It should be noted that while stone mineral wool is frequently specified in ‘fire-stopping’ applications, plastic foam insulation products do not come within the ADB2 definitions of non-combustible or limited combustibility.

 The European Reaction To Fire Classification System has been developed to compare construction products for ignitability, flame spread, heat release, smoke production and their propensity for producing flaming droplets or other potentially harmful debris.